-Traditional balsamic vinegar is a very dark, concentrated, health promoting condiment with roots in Northern Italy.
+Traditional balsamic vinegar is a very dark, concentrated, health-promoting condiment with roots in Northern Italy.
 The real thing is nothing short of ambrosia drizzled at the table on mild tasting dishes or desserts where its intensely sweet and complex flavor can really shine.

 Unfortunately, this delectable condiment is yet another victim of the quicksand of industrialized processing.
 The food industry’s focus on shareholders and profits at the expense of quality and consumer health is the reason why.

-Nearly without exception, bottles of balsamic vinegar at the supermarket and even healthfood stores and gourmet shops contain cheap, hastily made concoctions that do not mirror careful ancestral practices.
+Nearly without exception, bottles of balsamic vinegar at the supermarket and even health food stores and gourmet shops contain cheap, hastily made concoctions that do not mirror careful ancestral practices.

 This is concerning as many people today are attempting to follow a more Mediterranean style diet to improve health and wellness.
 Balsamic vinegar is an important condiment within this food philosophy.
 It appears that most people, even chefs, don’t realize that what they are using is not authentic and possibly harmful.

 Known as industrial balsamics, these liquids contain few to no probiotics and beneficial enzymes.
 They also lack the concentrated nutrition of authentically made sweet, dark vinegar.
-Hence, any health benefits are lost when consumers use these modern day versions as a substitute.
+Hence, any health benefits are lost when consumers use these modern-day versions as a substitute.

 Common Balsamic Vinegar Additives

 Most concerning is the adulteration of these industrial balsamics with additives and chemicals that render them harmful to consume.
-Some of the worst are GMO brown sugar, thickeners and caramel coloring, a possible human carcinogen according to researchers from Johns Hopkins University.
+Some of the worst are GMO brown sugar, thickeners, and caramel coloring, a possible human carcinogen according to researchers from Johns Hopkins University.
 (1)

 Other manufacturers simply dilute their brands with wine vinegar.
 This mimics a common practice where food manufacturers blend extra virgin olive oil with cheaper vegetable oils such as sunflower, soy or canola.

 Worse, the label misleadingly identifies the product only as “balsamic vinegar”.
 Thus, it is solely up to the consumer to learn to distinguish real balsamic vinegar from fake.
 Reading labels closely helps accomplish this goal.
-In addition, understanding the traditional manufacturing of balsamic vinegar prevents against getting scammed!
+In addition, understanding the traditional manufacturing of balsamic vinegar prevents getting scammed!

 How is Balsamic Vinegar Made?

 I fell in love with REAL balsamic vinegar during a memorable trip to Italy with Jovial Foods in the Fall of 2015.
-Along with several friends and one of my children who was in middle school at the time, we experienced firsthand some of the most enduring Italian culinary traditions.
+Along with several friends and one of my children who were in middle school at the time, we experienced firsthand some of the most enduring Italian culinary traditions.

-The making of balsamic vinegar is one of these time honored practices that commences with the careful cultivation of sweet, late harvested and locally grown grapes.
+The making of balsamic vinegar is one of these time-honored practices that commences with the careful cultivation of sweet, late harvested and locally grown grapes.
 Farmers cultivate these white grapes, usually the Lambrusco and Trebbiano varieties, on beautiful vineyards in Modena, Italy.